 Often, readers will prefer to get the recipes as an email because it lets them not have to keep checking back.
-If you want to be included on that list and get the recipes in your inbox, simply click on the following link and then just be sure to verify when it asks.
+If you want to be included on that list, simply click on the following link, then just be sure to verify when it asks!

 Health and Diet

 Can you share what you eat in a day?
 Do you ever eat unhealthy foods?

 While every day is different, here is an example of What I Eat In A Day.

 I strive for variety and try to make sure my meals are balanced, but I don’t stress about it and will never eat a food I dislike just because it’s healthy.
 Worrying about eating a “perfect” diet seems more detrimental to one’s health than consuming a few grams of trans fat or white flour every now and then.
 The foods I crave are usually pretty healthy; however if I’m out with friends, on vacation, or someone surprises me with a not-healthy-in-the-slightest homemade baked good, I’m fine with indulging.
 Growing up in a big Italian family, food has always been a huge part of my life, and I don’t believe negative feelings like guilt should ever be associated with something that can bring so much enjoyment.

 Ugh.
 I’m not, but I am acutely aware that it’s a suggested search term if you google my blog name, which is why I wrote the following post: Chocolate Covered Katie Anorexic?

 Many of your recipes are extremely low in calories.
 Why is that?